List of criminal organizations in DC Comics: Children of Cronus

 The Children of Cronus are a group of Titans that were responsible for empowering Devastation.

 Children of Kaizen Gamorra

 Clones made from the DNA of Kaizen Gamorra's family.

 Children of Light

 The Children of Light was a middle-eastern costumed terrorist group originally led by Kahman Abhood.
 Following Abhood's arrest, the group seized control of a S.T.A.R.
 Labs/Waynetech satellite, equipped it with a laser cannon, and threatened to destroy cities at will if their demands were not met.
 Batman and Supergirl defeated the group and discovered that they'd allied themselves with Doctor Light.
 They first appeared in The Brave and the Bold #147.

 China White Triad

 The trio of China White with Snakepit and Strato the Cloud-Man.

 Church of Blood

-The Church of Blood is a fictional organization appearing in American comic books published by DC Comics.

 The Church of Blood is an organization led by Brother Blood.
 Two female members of the group have gone by the name of Mother Mayhem.